milvus-io/milvus-docs/site/en/milvus_basics/index.md

 `PQ` (Product Quantization) uniformly decomposes the original high-dimensional vector space into Cartesian products of `m` low-dimensional vector spaces, and then quantizes the decomposed low-dimensional vector spaces.
 Instead of calculating the distances between the target vector and the center of all the units, product quantization enables the calculation of distances between the target vector and the clustering center of each low-dimensional space and greatly reduces the time complexity and space complexity of the algorithm.

-IVF\_PQ performs IVF index clustering before quantizing the product of vectors.
+IVF\_PQ quantizes the products of vectors before IVF index clustering.
 Its index file is even smaller than IVF\_SQ8, but it also causes a loss of accuracy during searching vectors.

 <div class="alert note">
 Index building parameters and search parameters vary with Milvus distribution.
 Select your Milvus distribution first.